HosamHasanRamadan/fshare/README.md

-A simple file sharing command line app that give you tha ability to share files between your local network devices
+A simple file sharing command line app that give you the ability to share files between your local network devices

 # Install
 `dart pub global activate fshare`